StartBootstrap/startbootstrap-clean-blog-jekyll/_posts/2018-03-18-a-star-has-extinguished-personal-reflections-on-stephen-w-hawking.markdown

 ---
 layout: post
-title: 'A Star Has Extinguished: Personal Reflections on Stephen W. Hawking'
+title: "A Star Has Extinguished: Personal Reflections on Stephen W. Hawking"
-subtitle: 'Reflections on Hawking's death.'
+subtitle: "Reflections on Hawking's death."
 comments: true
 mathjax: true
 permalink: '/a-star-has-extinguished-personal-reflections-on-stephen-w-hawking/'
 background: '/img/research.jpg/'
 date: '2018-03-18 22:10:31'
-tags:
-- icons
+tags: icons
 ---

 $\pi$ Day, for me, is a day when I am happy.
 But, this year it was different.
 I woke up to a text from a friend saying Stephen Hawking is no more.
 I quickly looked at the news and confirmed that he was correct.
 It seemed as if, a very personal loss has occured.
 I had never met Professor Hawking, never have I ever been in the same city as he, but I could feel a tremendous pain at his demise.
 I am sure, this feeling was shared by so many others.
 Stephen William Hawking, touched many lives: as a scientist, he was the most well known physicist alive; as a science communicator he was unparalleled in capturing the public imagination; as a public spokesperson, he was a hero for all people with physical disabilities.
 He donned several hats with equal composure and wit.
 His was a life made for the history books.